aguadotzn/DataScience-D3.js/README.md

 ## Contributors

-This page was inspired by
+This page was inspired by [Scott Murray](https://github.com/alignedleft)

 ## License